 I'm a bit of an introvert.
 From time to time I'll be out and find myself in a social situation where I'll be surrounded by normal everyday-type people chatting it up and having a good time.
 I do my best to politely avoid the small-talk, but the odds are stacked against me.
 Like one of those baby turtles who just emerged from their egg, and instinctively starts heading across the open beach to the sanctuary of the sea, I typically find myself scurrying across the party room to try to make my way to a quiet corner.
 Also like the baby turtle, I, too, run the high risk of getting picked off by another attendee and would be confronted by the standard party conversation that would begin-- "So, what do you do?"

-When it comes to talking about boudoir-- I'm fairly prolific.
-Between my website, blog posts, Instagram account, and Podcast, I have produced tons of content over the years.
+When it comes to talking about boudoir photography-- I'm fairly prolific.
+Between my website, blog posts, Instagram account, and (retired) podcast, I have produced tons of content over the years.
 Talking about boudoir is just a thing that comes along with the job.

-In a social situation, however, it becomes a different me.
+In a social situation, however, I become a different me.
 I'm not much into talking about myself, because for some reason it's just awkward.
 I tend to be quite reticent in group situations.
 One of those standard questions in this type of situation that people ask is typically about your work.
-I'll answer and the follow up is often like, "Oh, that sounds interesting... what is that like?"
+I'll answer that I am a professional boudoir photographer and the follow up is often like, "Oh, that sounds interesting... what is that like?"
 Which means I have to go further into detail...
 In some situations this even leads to a question that makes me even a bit more uncomfortable, "I've always thought about doing that!
 What does something like that cost?" **cue the scratching record sound**

 --This is the point where I pause knowing exactly what will come next.
 Sort of like a distant summer thunderstorm-- you see the lightening flash... and you know the thunder will follow a few seconds later...
 So I tell them.

 Although the person questioning me may not outwardly act surprised, I can see it in their eyes.
-At that point their curiosity typically piqued-- either one way or the other, and they want to know more... and why... (and they want to see photos, and they want to know stories.... )
+At that point their curiosity typically piqued-- either one way or the other, and they want to know more... and why is boudoir photography so expensive... (and they want to see boudoir photos, and they want to know boudoir stories.... )

 Boudoir photography is expensive to the average person on the street.
 I get it.
 I don't see it that way, though.
 Perhaps because I'm on the inside and I know the inner workings of how everything comes together, and all the time, energy and effort involved.
 To an outsider, they just see (and hear) dollar signs and think that's a lot of money for clicking a few photos on a camera.
 Everything else is lost in the fog.
 That's a completely fair reaction, though.